cms-opendata-workshop/workshop2024-lesson-uncertainties/episodes/02-sources.md

 - Collision-based uncertainties come from the luminosity and pileup calculations.
 - Detector-based uncertainties come from corrections to the energy response for different physics objects.
 - Scale factor-based uncertainties come from the calculation methods used to measure efficiencies for various reconstruction, identification, isolation, and trigger algorithms.
+- Analysis methods also bring in uncertainties that need to be determined by the analysis team.

 :::::::::::::